 Hollywood is the name of a 150-year-old slum in the city of Ahmedabad, Gujarat.
 But I didn’t visit a slum for the sake of seeing what a slum in India looks like.
-Of the many times, we had passed by, there was one thing that always got my attention: the giant statues of the Ganesh idol.
+Of the many times we had passed by, there was one thing that always got my attention: the giant statues of the Ganesh idol.

-The craftsmen showed us how it’s done: they pour into a mold a mix of plaster with the coir fibers from the coconut shells that the women have carefully been sorting out in big piles.
+The craftsmen showed us how it’s done.
+They pour into a mold a mix of plaster with the coir fibers from the coconut shells that the women have carefully sorted out in big piles.

-At this time of year, they are preparing these statues for the ten days of Ganesh Chaturthi – the Hindu festival that celebrates the rebirth of Lord Ganesh and that this year (2014) starts on the 29th of August and ends on the 8th of September with the celebrations of Ananta Chaturdasi.
+At this time of year, they are preparing these statues for the ten days of Ganesh Chaturthi: the Hindu festival that celebrates the rebirth of Lord Ganesh and that this year (2014) starts on the 29th of August and ends on the 8th of September with the celebrations of Ananta Chaturdasi.

 I never found the courage to ask them how much they sell the idols for, but I hope it’s a fair price for their art.